 - Think about what you could do – on your own or with others – to make Father’s Day special for you.
 Visiting a special place, looking at photos if you have them, and simply having quiet time in nature can be good ways to make space for yourself.

-- Many men are finding other practical ways to cope with their grief.
-These include our Sands United football teams where bereaved fathers can connect with each other.
+- Many dads and partners are finding other practical ways to cope with their grief.
+These include our Sands United football teams where bereaved men can connect with each other.
 Find out more about setting up a new Sands United football club or joining an existing local club.

 Top tips for Friends and Family: